-Still A Category 5, Maria Barrels Toward Puerto Rico And Virgin Islands
+Still A Category 5, Maria Barrels Toward Puerto Rico

 Puerto Rico’s ability to bounce back from this year’s hurricanes is complicated by its ongoing economic troubles.
 After a year of defaulting on its loan payments, the territory declared bankruptcy in May, marking the largest municipal bankruptcy in U.S. history.

+“Before this hurricane season started, our island has been battered by a storm of fiscal and demographic challenges,” Rosselló said Tuesday.
+“However, with the passage of Hurricane Irma the people of Puerto Rio not only demonstrated our resilience but we banded together to show our kindness and hospitality to thousands of our fellow Americans” who had to evacuate from other islands battered by Irma.

-The U.S. and British Virgin Islands are also expected to take a hit from Maria on Wednesday.
+The U.S. Virgin Islands are also expected to take a hit from Maria on Tuesday night, the NHC said, despite earlier forecasts expecting it would hit the region Wednesday.
 Those islands received a more severe beating from Irma, driving some residents to reconsider their plans to ever rebuild as Maria neared.

+As the storm neared Tuesday late afternoon, tropical storm conditions began spreading across the U.S. Virgin Islands.
+Isolated incidents of 20 inches of rain are possible, the NHC said.